php-flasher/php-flasher.github.io/docs/laravel/configuration.md

      | Inject PHPFlasher in Response
      |--------------------------------------------------------------------------
      | PHPFlasher scripts are added automatically before </body>, by listening
      | to the Response after the App is done.
-If you disable this, you
-     | have to add them in your template yourself.
      */
     'auto_render' => true,